Güher and Süher Pekinel Music Department

 Of course, really talented individuals can prove themselves at 15, 16 and 17 years of age if they are sufficiently determined.
 For example, when the Pekinels first visited TEVİTOL, Egemen Kesikli was already talented enough to improvise on the piano although he had received no musical training.
 He had taken composition classes only in the last two years of high school, and yet he achieved unbelievable progress in a very short time, which is an indication of the quality of the education provided in the Music Department.
 Egemen finished in the top of his class in a professional summer course he attended at Northwest University in 2007 while in high school at TEVİTÖL.
 He was awarded a full scholarship at St. Olaf College in Minnesota in the Music and Political Science departments where he has received his Bachelors degree.
 Currently he is pursuing his Doctorate of Musical Arts degree at the University of Colorado Boulder.

 Among the awards won by Egemen Kesikli are first prize in the “Minnesota Music Educators Association Collegiate Composition Contest”.
 In the same competition, he won first prize in the Chamber Music group with his work entitled "Twelve Days in Ecstasy", first place in the Chorus group with “Agnus Dei”, and second place in the Solo Instrument group with "Uzak" (The Distant).
-He won first place in the “James and Paula Nelson Composition Competition,” first place in the “Beethoven Club – Belvedere Chamber Music Festival Composition Contest” and first place in the “2011 Young Composers Competition” organized by the Duluth Superior Symphony Orchestra.
+He won first prize in the “James and Paula Nelson Composition Competition,” first place in the “Beethoven Club – Belvedere Chamber Music Festival Composition Contest” and first prize in the “2011 Young Composers Competition” organized by the Duluth Superior Symphony Orchestra.
 A member of ASCAP (American Society of Composers, Authors and Publishers), his works have been performed by groups such as the NHSMI Wind Ensemble.
 He still receives both financial and moral support from Güher and Süher Pekinel.